How to Fix Network Adapter Error “This device cannot start. (Code 10)”?

 Opening System Information Window

-2. Locate and copy your System Model information.
+2. Find and make a note of your System Model information.

 Copying System Model